-Integrated disaster risk reduction involves establishing mechanisms, measures, and systems and capacities that reduce the exposure and vulnerability of people and other elements at risk from all momentary hazards in a particular location.
-The practice stems from the understanding that not all hazards can be halted, avoided or predicted accurately.
-However, most factors that determine vulnerability and exposure could be addressed by appropriate development measures, risk mitigation and early warning.
-The new paradigm for DRR is increasingly 'vulnerability - centred' as disasters are understood as phenomena linked to physical, social, economic and institutional vulnerability.
-This approach also tends to look at specific vulnerabilities of various groups of people such as women, children, elderly, disabled, ethnic/racial or religious minorities etc. XXIIII 2

-In the next section the multi-faceted connections between climate change and DRR are explored, as they converge towards integrated notions of risk and vulnerability assessments and reduction.
+Integrated DRR involves establishing mechanisms, measures, and systems and capacities that reduce the exposure and vulnerability of people and other elements at risk from all momentary hazards in a particular location.
+The practice stems from the understanding that not all hazards can be halted, avoided, or predicted accurately.
+However, most factors that determine vulnerability and exposure could be addressed by appropriate development measures, risk mitigation, and early warning.
+The new paradigm for DRR is increasingly 'vulnerability-centred' as disasters are understood as a phenomenon linked to physical, social, economic, and institutional vulnerability.
+This approach also tends to look at specific vulnerabilities of various groups of people such as women, children, elderly, disabled, ethnic/racial, or religious minorities, etc. xxiii 2 In the next section, the multi-faceted connections between CC and DRR are explored, as they converge towards the integrated notions of risk and vulnerability assessments, and reduction.

-2.4 Climate change and DRR
+3.4 Climate Change and Disaster Risk Reduction

-This section describes disaster risks induced by climate change impacts and at the same time, makes explicit the challenges faced in incorporating climate change risks into traditional disaster management responses.
+This section describes disaster risks induced by CC impacts and at the same time, makes explicit the challenges faced in incorporating CC risks into traditional DM responses.